syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.FilterType"/>

-This specifies the grid to show the filterExcel or filterMenu to the grid columns.
+This specifies the grid to show the excel or menu to the grid columns.
 See <a href="global.html#filterType">filterType</a>

 #### Default Value:
 {:.param}